The Samara Vibe

-Samara is a small seaside town in the Guanacaste region.
-We like it because it has a really hippyish vibe.
+Samara Costa Rica is a small seaside town in the Guanacaste region.
+We like it because it has a bohemian vibe.
 It’s also a great surfing spot.
 Samara is a great jumping off point for other fun day trips.
 We highly suggest this spot if you are looking for a nice relaxed beach trip with great surfing.

 Now on to the rest of the Samara Costa Rica budget travel guide!